Safety-Critical Control with Input Delay in Dynamic Environment

+While it may be nontrivial to find such error bounds, conservative over-approximations of uncertainty bounds are usually available in practice for many perception, measurement or state estimation algorithms.
+As such, the approach proposed below is limited to setups with known uncertainty bounds, since safety is guaranteed by considering the worst-case scenario.

-The main idea is to enforce safety through a conservative lower bound on the unknown expression $\dot{H}(x,e,\dot{e},u) + \alpha(H(x,e))$ that must be kept nonnegative according to Theorem~\ref{thm:safety_environment}.
+The main idea is to enforce safety through a conservative lower bound on the unknown expression $\dot{H}(x,e,\dot{e},u) + \alpha(H(x,e))$ that must be kept nonnegative per Theorem~\ref{thm:safety_environment}.
 The bound uses the known quantities $\hat{e}$ and $\hat{\dot{e}}$ in the form:

 This is stated more formally with the specific expression of $C(\varepsilon_{e},\varepsilon_{\dot{e}},u)$ below, after some additional assumptions.